Expert Septic Tank Maintenance & Pumping: Affordable Service Checklist

 After the pump truck leaves

-Long term upgrades that make their keep
+Long term upgrades that earn their keep

 Records matter more than memory